 -

-Pour the caramel: Once ready, pour the hot caramel over the cooled shortbread cookie.
+Pour the caramel: Once ready, pour the hot caramel over the cooled shortbread biscuit.
 Spread evenly using a spatula.
-Leave to cool until the caramel is well set.
+Let it cool until the caramel is completely set.

 -